MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/understand-filters.md

 ---
-title: "Get to know your filters | MicrosoftDocs"
+title: "Get to know your filters | Microsoft Docs"

 description: